 Seconding health care assistants to a pre-registration nursing course: evaluation of a novel scheme

-Gould, Dinah, Carr, Graham, Kelly, Daniel and Brown, Pauline (2004) Seconding health care assistants to a pre-registration nursing course: evaluation of a novel scheme.
+Gould, Dinah and Carr, Graham and Kelly, Daniel and Brown, Pauline (2004) Seconding health care assistants to a pre-registration nursing course: evaluation of a novel scheme.
 Journal of Research in Nursing, 9 (1). pp. 50-63.
 ISSN 1744-9871

 Full text is not in this repository.

 Traditionally in the United Kingdom, reliance has been placed on unqualified support workers, such as student nurses, to deliver a high proportion of patient care.
 However, the move of nurse education into higher education and the accompanying supernumerary status of student nurses in the 1980s resulted in a shortfall of staff to deliver that care.
 The government has made a number of suggestions for increasing recruitment.
 One possible solution regarded as very promising is to encourage health care assistants (HCAs) with at least 12 months' experience in the National Health Service to enrol on existing pre-registration programmes, providing them with financial incentives to do so.
 Very little literature directly concerned with training opportunities for HCAs could be traced, but it was evident that financial constraints and family commitments had, in the past, operated as disincentives to training, although some HCAs would otherwise be keen to register.

-|Research Areas:||Health & Education > Health & Education|
+|Research Areas:||A. > School of Health and Education|

-|Deposited On:||30 Dec 2009 05:44|
+|Date Deposited:||30 Dec 2009 05:44|

 Actions (login required)